These 6 stages could make or break the 2025 Tour de France

 What’s at stake?
 After a flat first stage likely to be dominated by the out-and-out sprinters, the lumpy parcours could reward those who don’t mind an uphill finish.
 It will also be the first time there will be any gaps in the general classification, so expect a new yellow jersey wearer unless the Stage 1 winner goes back-to-back.

 Wout’s chances?
-The Belgian thrives on this sort of terrain, with two short, sharp hills within the last 6 miles and a drag to the finish line.
+The Belgian thrives on this sort of terrain, with two short, sharp hills within the last 10km and a drag to the finish line.

 02